Helsinki-NLP/mammoth/README.md

 ```

 Note:
-1. "my_bart_model" will be the prefix of the model (components) name and will not impact the inference later.
+1. "en_es_model" in the basic conversion command will be the prefix of the model (components) name and will not impact the inference later.
 2. BART architecture is originally used in many tasks, but the current setup has been only tuned for and tested on translation tasks (HF model head: BartForConditionalGeneration).
-Different model heads have different weights hence might lead to unexpected results.
+Different model heads can have different weights hence might lead to unexpected results.
 3. The HF BART model used in debugging is [vgaraujov/bart-base-translation-en-es](https://huggingface.co/vgaraujov/bart-base-translation-en-es).

 #### Command Line Options